Examples of Customizations Affected by Terminological Changes

 In ODBC:

-In ODBC, you cannot acquire and work with IDs, which means that you are forced to use translation strings values directly.
-Do not use any capitalization in those references to limit the number of potential issues.
-After the language update, you should check all your ODBC exports and make sure that they work correctly.
+In ODBC, you can't get or use IDs, so you have to use translation string values directly.
+Don't use capitalization in those references to help avoid issues.
+After the language update, check all your ODBC exports to make sure that they still work.

 ODBC transaction status example.